 Artificial intelligence is transforming the way we engage with the Bible—through translation, interpretation, and study.
 Used wisely, with people at the center, AI can help unlock God's Word for more people in more ways.
 But let's remember: True wisdom comes not just from smart tools, but from seeking God together.

-Now's the time to explore the AI Bible tool: Daylybread, ask big questions, and grow in faith—side by side with others.
+Now's the time to explore the AI Bible tool: DaylyBread, ask big questions, and grow in faith—side by side with others.